itsashir/odin-recipes/README.md

-It is a website I made using basic HTML elements with the help of The Odin Project!
 # odin-recipes
+This website displays a few recipes and how to make those, coded in HTML.

+Learning objective:
+    - Setting up a basic website using the fundamentals of HTML
+    - Learn how to use relative and absolute links
+    - Usage of git and github to publicly display the project